 There have been cases where the parent with the custody of the child simply relocates with the child with little or no intimation to the other parent.
 Conversely, there have been cases in the past of the non-custodial parent ‘kidnapping’ the child and relocating to another state.
 Thereafter, the non-custodial parent approaches the court in the other state with hopes that the courts of the other state might be sympathetic to their cause and will grant a favorable reversing of orders with respect to child custody rights.
 Many find success in getting those orders reversed.

 Uniform Child Custody Jurisdiction Act

-In a bid to avoid such cases, the UCCJA (Uniform Child Custody Jurisdiction Act) was drawn in 1968, and was adopted by all the states in 1981.
-Primarily, the UCCJA was introduced to reduce, or discourage the ‘kidnapping’ of children by non-custodial parents, and it worked on two basic principle:
+In a bid to avoid such cases, the UCCJA (Uniform Child Custody Jurisdiction Act) was drawn in 1968 and was adopted by all the states in 1981.
+Primarily, the UCCJA was introduced to reduce or discourage the ‘kidnapping’ of children by non-custodial parents, and it worked on two basic principles:

-- First, the establishment of jurisdiction of the child custody case in one state
+- First, the establishment of the jurisdiction of the child custody case in one state

 - Second, to protect the state court order from modification in any state, as long as the jurisdiction of the case lies with one state.